-Born in: India
+Born In: Hyderabad, India

 father: Agorenath Chattopadhyay

 children: Jayasurya Naidu, Leelamani Naidu, Nilawar Naidu, Padmaja Naidu, Randheer Naidu

 Born Country: India